sapcc/gatekeeper-addons/doop-api/README.md

 ## Usage

-The central itself is completely stateless, but some configuration must be provided in environment variables:
+The doop-api itself is completely stateless, but some configuration must be provided in environment variables:

 | Variable | Default | Explanation |
 | -------- | ------- | ----------- |